Decomposition of Unitary Matrices for Finding Quantum Circuits: Application to Molecular Hamiltonians: The Overview of the Optimization Scheme

-In the experiments, some parameter adjustments have been done as follows: The default gate set consists of the rotation gates, the Pauli operators, the square root of not (V), the complex conjugate of V gate ($V^\dagger$), and the controlled type of these single gates.
-For the matrix representation of single quantum gates used in this paper, please refer to \cite{PhysRevA.52.3457,citeulike:541803,1206629}.
-While in the case of the unitary propagator of the Hamiltonian of the hydrogen the angle is defined as a multiple of 0.005 and in the range $[0,2\pi]$, in the other cases it is defined as $k\pi$, and k is multiple of 0.125 and in the range $[0,2]$.
-During the evaluation of the objective function in the optimization, all quantum gates, except single gates, are formed by using the pseudo codes given in the previous section.
+The parameters for the algorithm and $max_{gates}$ are defined in the previous subsections, the rest of the parameters used in the optimization are defined as follows: The default gate set consists of the rotation gates ($R_x, R_y, R_z, R_{zz} $); $X, Y, Z$ which are the Pauli operators $\sigma_x, \sigma_y,$ and $ \sigma_z$, respectively; the square root of $X$ gate $(V)$; the complex conjugate of $V$ gate ($V^\dagger$), $S$ gate, $T$ gate, and $H$ (Hadamard) gate; and the controlled versions of these gates.
+For the matrix representation of these gates, please see Appendix.
+The angle values for the rotation gates are taken as in the range $[0,2\pi]$.

-The parameters for the optimization algorithm are given in Table \ref{tab:parameters}.
-The correctness (C) and the minimized objective function values and the number of iterations are noted in Table \ref{tab:optimizationval} with respect to all circuit design results that are given in the paper.

-The circuit diagrams in figures are drawn by using the output of the optimization program.
-As an example, the output of the program for the decomposition of the unitary matrix for the diffusion part of the Grover search algorithm is as follows:

-where the column G represents the name of the gate, T is the target qubit, C is the control qubit, and Q determines the angle values for rotation gates.
-The number of rows is equal to the maximum number of gates.
-The zeros are the control gates with the equal control and target qubits, or a field the gate does not need to use such as the control qubit field for the single gates.
-Fig.\ref{fig:gsa1} shows the circuit diagram for this output.